dimikave/dimikave-sam-projects/spotify-enhancer/README.md

 3. **Store the Refresh Token:**
    - After successfully running the script, store the refresh token securely.
 This token will be used in the Lambda function to obtain access tokens for subsequent API calls.

+## Credentials - Secrets
+Credentials to properly deploy and test (as well initializing) this project should be inserted by the user.

 ## Example Test Event

 To test the Lambda function, you can use the following example event payload: